Selective Laser Sintering //

 If tight tolerances are needed, a part can be 3D printed with the critical dimensions oversized.
 It can then be machined to the required tolerance.

-For parts that require excellent impact strength, high temperature performance, water resistance, stiffness and rigidity, Stereolithography (SLA)v is a viable alternative.
+For parts that require excellent impact strength, high temperature performance, water resistance, stiffness and rigidity, or if you need higher resolution or better surface finish, Stereolithography (SLA) is a viable alternative.

 If you need better isotropic characteristics, then you should consider Multi-Jet Fusion (MJF).